-Match official Mark Halsey did award two spot-kicks in the 2-2 draw but waved away appeals for two more after Fulham's Emmanuel Frimpong and Philippe Senderos found themselves in the spotlight.
+Match official Mark Halsey did award two spot-kicks in Saturday's 2-2 draw, but waved away appeals for two more after Fulham's Emmanuel Frimpong and Philippe Senderos found themselves in the spotlight.

-"I suppose it sounds like a bit of a moan and a bit of a rant but last week (in the 2-1 loss to West Brom) there were two penalty incidents in the game and to me both were penalties given the directives that we have been given by the referees this season.
+He continued: "I suppose it sounds like a bit of a moan and a bit of a rant, but last week (in the 2-1 loss to West Brom) there were two penalty incidents in the game and to me, both were penalties given the directives that we have been given by the referees this season.